-- <<(c) Breach of ratios: - (i) the Default Ratio for the immediately preceding Collection Period, calculated on the relevant Servicer Report Date, is higher than 1.5%; or - (ii) the Delinquency Ratio for the immediately preceding Collection Period, calculated on the relevant Servicer Report Date, is higher than 2.0%; (...)>>. - <<(d) Principal Deficiency: on any Payment Date, a debit balance remains outstanding on the Class A Principal Deficiency Sub-Ledger, the Class B Principal Deficiency Sub-Ledger, following the relevant payments and/or provisions required to be made by the Issuer on such date in accordance with the Pre-Acceleration Interest Priority of Payments; (...)>>.
+- <<(c) Breach of ratios: - (i) the Default Ratio for the immediately preceding Collection Period, calculated on the relevant Servicer Report Date, is higher than 1.5%; or - (ii) the Delinquency Ratio for the immediately preceding Collection Period, calculated on the relevant Servicer Report Date, is higher than 2.0%; or (...)>>. - <<(d) Principal Deficiency: on any Payment Date, a debit balance remains outstanding on the Class A Principal Deficiency Sub-Ledger the Class B Principal Deficiency Sub-Ledger, the Class C Principal Deficiency Sub-Ledger, the Class D Principal Deficiency Sub-Ledger following the relevant payments and/or provisions required to be made by the Issuer on such date in accordance with the Pre-Acceleration Interest Priority of Payments; (...)>>.